Milo Yiannopoulos event misses Berkeley deadlines

 Mr. Yiannopoulos also insisted the event was still on, telling the Hollywood Reporter on Friday that Berkeley had “the craziest and most mendacious college administration I have ever dealt with, which has only made me more determined that we must succeed.”

 The former Breitbart editor, whose Feb.
-1 appearance was cancelled after rioting broke out on campus, has pitched Free Speech Week as the return of “every speaker prevented from speaking at Berkeley in the last 12 months.”
+1 appearance was canceled after antifa activists began rioting on campus, has pitched Free Speech Week as the return of “every speaker prevented from speaking at Berkeley in the last 12 months.”

-He unveiled last week an all-star line-up of right-wing speakers, including Stephen Bannon, Ann Coulter, Pamela Geller and David Horowitz, for what he described as a peaceful gathering with a “festival atmosphere of fun that progressive authoritarians can never hope to match.”
+He unveiled last week an all-star line-up of right-wing speakers, including Steve Bannon, Ann Coulter, Pamela Geller and David Horowitz, for what he described as a peaceful gathering with a “festival atmosphere of fun that progressive authoritarians can never hope to match.”

 “We are not bringing fear, violence, or chaos to Berkeley.
 We are bringing free speech, and loads of it,” said Mr. Yiannopoulos in a Wednesday press release.